-The procedures defined in this Standard specify methods for determining the vibration levels that a small AMD would induce in an average structure used in information technology and telecommunications equipment.
-The methods specified in this Standard allow the determination of induced vibration levels for the individual AMD that is tested.
+The procedures defined in this part of ECMA-275 specify methods for determining the vibration levels that a small AMD would induce in an average structure used in information technology and telecommunications equipment.
+The methods specified in this part of ECMA-275 allow the determination of induced vibration levels for the individual AMD that is tested.
 These data may be used to determine the statistical values of vibration levels for a production series if levels are measured for several units of that series.